-- Lock Screen: This option locks the screen, which is useful when you need to use the bathroom or grab some lunch.
-It locks the computer and asks for your password to reenable the desktop. - Guest Session: This option lets you allow someone else to use your computer while keeping you logged in but your data and account secure by giving the guest a limited desktop to work with temporarily and requiring your password to return to your desktop. - Switch from ...: Your username will be listed here.
+- Guest Session: This option lets you allow someone else to use your computer while keeping you logged in but your data and account secure by giving the guest a limited desktop to work with temporarily and requiring your password to return to your desktop. - Switch from ...: Your username will be listed here.
 This option takes you to the login screen and lets you switch between logged in users without logging anyone out.
-It also requires each specific user's password to access his or her account. - Log Out: This option lets you log out of the current session and go back to the main login screen. - Sleep: If your computer supports it, this option will be included in the list, and you can click it to save the current state of your system in RAM.
+It also requires each specific user's password to access his or her account. - Log Out: This option lets you log out of the current session and go back to the main login screen. - Suspend: If your computer supports it, this option will be included in the list, and you can click it to save the current state of your system in RAM.
 The next time your computer is turned on, the desktop will be resumed.
-This option continues to use battery power but only a minimal amount. - Restart: Click this to restart the computer. - Shut Down: Click this to shut down your computer.
+This option continues to use power, but only a minimal amount. - Hibernate: Save the current state of your system to the hard drive and on a restart your computer will resume. - Restart: Click this to restart the computer. - Shut Down: Click this to shut down your computer.